matter-labs/zksync-web-era-docs/docs/dev/developer-guides/hello-world.md

 },
 ```

-On the top of the `<script>` tag, you may see the parts that should be filled with the address of the deployed `Greeter` contract and the path to its ABI.
+At the top of the `<script>` tag, you may see the parts that should be filled with the address of the deployed `Greeter` contract and the path to its ABI.
 We will fill these fields in the following sections.

 ```javascript
 // eslint-disable-next-line